pjotrekk/lightning/blogpost/blogpost.md

 }
 ```

-A REST controller for lightnings available at `localhost:8080/lightnings` with a possible timestamp parameter.
+... and a REST controller for strikes:

 ```java
 @RestController